 Focused on the future?
 In Emerging Technologies, catch the most innovative tech designed to power us forward.
-Check out what you’ll experience during the virtual event!

 “SIGGRAPH 2021 Emerging Technologies shows that despite the pandemic, significant advances were made in interactive techniques and graphics.
 In fact, many projects were inspired by the desire to connect people who could not be physically together.
 Along with video presentations that we started last year, projects now have short technical papers, so there are even more ways to explore!”